Standard Operation Procedure for Quality Assurance of Post Registration Specialist Education in Paediatric Critical Care Units

 The learning environment and culture meets the learner’s needs and ensures they have an excellent experience.
 Multi-professional education should be encouraged.

 Full information and standards can be found here.
+(Word doc)

 The following application forms need to be completed in order for the course to be considered for approval: